o3world/o3w-frontend-guidelines/README.md

 `<img src="../path/to/image/file.jpg" alt="" aria-hidden="true" role="presentation"`

-These attrbiutes should also be applied when defining an inline SVG icon.
+These attributes should also be applied when defining an inline SVG icon that is used for presentational purposes only.
+[Learn More about SVG Accessibility](#accessibility).

 ```
 <svg class="u-icon-search-dims" aria-hidden="true" role="presentation">